syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Build-in font size

-The following table list the default font size and width of the [FontSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontSize.html) dropdown and available list of font size.
+The following table list the default font size and width of the [FontSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontSize.html) dropdown and the available list of the font size.

 | Default Key | Default Value |
 |-----|--------------------------------------|